0049 941 / 56 76 460

 Under the rule of the Hohenstaufen, Apulia experienced its second period of prosperity.
 Frederick II could not withstand the charm of the region and built several hunting lodges, where the German emperor loved to spend time.

 The capital of Bari also became very prosperous in the Middle Ages, which is still reflected in its wonderful Old Town today.
-Lecce, the most significant town of the Salento, is called the "Florence of the South" given the Southern Italian Baroque style characterizing its center.
+Lecce is the most significant town of the Salento.
+Given the Southern Italian Baroque style characterizing its center, it is also called the "Florence of the South".

 The most important cultural sights/sites in Apulia: